Breakcore: Raggacore

+Mashcore

+The term "mashcore" was coined by English breakcore artist Shitmat to describe his music such as his track "There’s No Business Like Propa’ Rungleclotted Mashup Bizznizz".
+Mashcore primarily draws from the mashup genre of music and shows an irreverence towards the idea that free or pirated music is worthless.

 Influences

 In London, DJ Scud co-founded Ambush Records in 1997 with fellow producer Aphasic to focus on more extreme noise-oriented hardcore drum and bass.
 Some artists released on Ambush are Christoph Fringeli, Slepcy, The Panacea, and Noize Creator.
 "Scud and Nomex tracks like 'Total Destruction' helped create the blueprint for much of breakcore's sound, a high-bpm mash-up of hyperkinetic, post-jungle breaks, feedback, noise, and Jamaican elements paired with a devil-may-care attitude towards sampling that pulls from the broadest musical spectrum of styles (hip-hop, rock, industrial, pop, and beyond)."

 At the same time, Bloody Fist Records based in Newcastle, Australia, released many records of hardcore/gabber, industrial, and noise.
 Artists signed to Bloody Fist in its lifetime include Syndicate, Xylocaine, Epsilon and Nasenbluten.
 Label founder Mark Newlands said, in 1997, "I think that the uncomfortableness also comes from a reaction towards the mainstream and popular culture that's constantly shoved down our throats, that's forced on the people via television, radio, mass media, etc. I think that also fuels the fire and keeps the aggressiveness there and the uncomfortableness."
 Newlands described their music as products of "cut'n'paste mentality" and an industrial environment.
 In her Experimental Music, Gail Priest credits the label as recognized globally for its contributions to the breakcore genre, and for spurring its 1990s development.
-The Bloody Fist sound became breakcore from what was the noise genre, with added elements of high beats per minute and "extreme, thick, low-fi textures".
+The Bloody Fist sound became breakcore from what was the noise genre, with added elements of high beats per minute and "extreme", thick, low-fi textures".
 By way of example, Nasenbluten's 1996 Fuck Anna Wood exemplified this style with controversial public affairs audio samples collaged into dialogue atop early hardcore beats.

 Formed in 1994, Digital Hardcore Recordings released music by artists such as Alec Empire, Shizuo, Atari Teenage Riot, EC8OR, and Bomb20, shaping the breakcore sound.
 This label is also responsible for digital hardcore, a genre developed simultaneously to breakcore.
 The Alec Empire album The Destroyer is often noted as the first breakcore album.

-Distribution

-Because of the fragmentation, the breakcore scene is not centered in any one geographical location, but is rather scattered into disparate groups.
-Perhaps the one place where breakcore's "voice" can be heard is virtually, through the internet and various online forums, such as those at C8 and Widerstand (Eiterherd's website, now defunct).

-Since the genre, as a whole, is still developing and growing rapidly, the music itself is largely downloaded via peer-to-peer networks, and discussed on internet forums.
-Whereas the early days of breakcore were based in select urban cities, the genre now has no geographical center.
-The music itself tends to reflect this multiplicity of media diffusion itself by incorporating many different musical styles and influences hybridized together.
-It remains a relatively small genre, but compared to its size prior to the 1990s web boom, it continues to grow substantially.
+English producer Shoebill has noted that autism, and especially its interaction with gender identity, has influenced "almost everyone" they know in the breakcore scene.

 Reception

-Vice magazine compared the genre to the types of music used during Guantanamo Bay interrogations.
+Vice magazine compared the genre to the types of music used during Guantanamo Bay interrogations, and has also stated that reizokore sounds like "a new genre of dubstep made with chainsaws and Ritalin".